 Do you get the winter blues, and eat more sugar and junk food than you care to admit?

-The weather and season affects our mood and health in profound ways.
-The lack of sunlight affects our serotonin and melatonin levels, and disrupts our circadian rhythm – the body’s internal clock for sleeping based on exposure to light.
+The weather and season affect our mood and health in profound ways.
+The lack of sunlight affects our serotonin and melatonin levels and disrupts our circadian rhythm – the body’s internal clock for sleeping based on exposure to light.

 - Eggs from free-range chickens are packed full of choline, which has been shown to regulate mood and energy levels.

-- Sprouted, whole grain breads are easier on the digestive tract than regular wheat bread, and is lower in sugar.
+- Sprouted, whole grain bread is easier on the digestive tract than regular wheat bread, and is lower in sugar.
 This helps prevent your levels of blood sugar from crashing, and will helps maintain our energy and ultimately our mood.

 Eat well this winter to improve your mood and well being!

 What is Mountain Trek?

 Mountain Trek is the health reset you’ve been looking for.
 Our award-winning health retreat, immersed in the lush nature of British Columbia, will help you detox, unplug, recharge, and roll back years of stress and unhealthy habits.
 To learn more about the retreat, and how we can help you reset your health, please email us at email@example.com or reach out below: